Preventing Poisoning in Young Children

 Use the following tips to keep dangerous products or items away from children.

 - Choose the least hazardous product available for the job.

-- Use the smallest amount of product necessary in the lowest-risk form.
+- Use the lowest-risk form and the smallest amount of product needed.

 - Never leave a poisonous product unattended, even for a moment.
 Many poisonings occur when an adult becomes distracted by the doorbell, a telephone, or some other interruption.

 - Keep household plants out of reach.
 Many are poisonous if they are chewed or ingested.

 - Use childproof latches on your cupboards.
 And be careful of what you store in your bedside table and other cupboards that are lower than your shoulder height.

 - Keep products in their original labeled containers.
 Never store poisonous products in food containers.